epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **MEMC**: Memory Controller.

 - **Migen**: A Python-based toolbox for building digital hardware.
 Built on FHDL.

+- **MMI**: Memory Map Information file.
+An MMI file is an XML file that syntactically describes how individual block RAMs make up a contiguous logical data space.

 - **OOC**: Vivado's OOC mode or OOC flow lets you synthesize, implement, and analyze design modules in a hierarchical design.